 Lorraine Kisselburgh, Fellow at Purdue University's Center for Education and Research in Information Assurance and Security (CERIAS), has been appointed Chair of ACM's Technology Policy Council, which addresses global technology policy, effective July 1, 2019.

 Learn more about the leaders who are the driving force behind ACM's initiatives:

-- President Cherri M. Pancake: formerly ACM Vice President; SIGHPC founder and Chair; ACM Fellow
+- Past President Cherri M. Pancake: formerly ACM Vice President; SIGHPC founder and Chair; ACM Fellow

 Learn more about ACM’s commitment to ethical standards: the ACM Code of Ethics, Software Engineering Code of Ethics and Professional Practice, and Committee on Professional Ethics (COPE), which is guiding these and other intiatives.

 ACM's Regional Councils provide grassroots support on a global scale.
 Based in Europe, India, and China, they raise awareness, visibility and relevance of ACM by sponsoring high-quality conferences, expanding chapters, and encouraging greater participation in all dimensions of the society.

 Encourage your colleagues to join ACM, share the benefits of ACM and receive free gifts for participating.
 Your support of ACM is critical to our continuing efforts to advance computing as a science and a profession.